 Which network type is safer?

 Probably the first question in your mind after reading the above is, which network is safer between the two main ones, Private and Public.
-Should you go with public at all times?
+Should you go with the public at all times?
 Or will any issues arise when setting certain open connections as private?
-For example, when you are on the road or travelling.
+For example, when you are on the road or traveling.

 Well, the short answer is that private connections are always the safest.

-Windows automatically sets up the necessary network security settings and disables sharing of resources when you have a connection set to private.
+Windows automatically sets up the necessary network security settings and disables the sharing of resources when you have a connection set to private.
 Windows 10 behaves much more conservatively on public networks than it does on the home network that you have set up — boosting your security.